HardlyDifficult/Crypto/Tutorials/EthDapp/Part2.md

 ### 9. Copy the ABI from Remix.
 The ABI, or Application Binary Interface, describes the API supported by the contract.
 We use this to call methods or read data types by name.

-To get the `abi`, click the ‘Compile’ tab, select ‘Details’ and then click the copy icon next to ‘ABI’.
+To get the `abi`, click the ‘Compile’ tab and select ‘Details’.
+Then click the copy icon next to ‘ABI’.

 ![Remix](https://i.imgur.com/8NYoRYI.png)

-Paste this as a `const` named `abi` under the `contract_address`.
+Paste this as a `const` variable named `abi` under the `contract_address`.

 ```
 const abi = [